EagleChen/vagrant_kubernetes/README.md

 ```

 Duang !
 You have a running kubernetes cluster!
-If not, try restart node vms ( sometimes node fails to bring up docker after provision )
+If not, try to restart node vms ( sometimes node fails to bring up docker after provision )